vbookshelf/Private-Audio-Transcriber-with-Translation-Experiments/README.md

 # Private Audio Transcriber with Translation Experiments
-My experiments with adding a translation feature to the Private Audio Transcriber Console
+My experiments with adding a translation feature to the Private Audio Transcriber Console.
+The goal is to build intuition and gain practical experience.

 - Testing different translation models
 - Trying different architectures for local deployment - MLX, Ollama and hybrid approaches